ChengF-Lab/COAC/README.md

 CutOff is defined as follow:

    There a F-distribution for all attribute values in a component.The P-value of each selected attribute caculated by F-distribution must be smaller than CutOff.
+So the number of selected attribute in each component is depended on CutOff.
+Small CutOff can shrink the number of final result.